Historic 12-sided Shelby County Barn Part of Indiana Barn Foundation’s Tour - 1010 WCSI

 In 2024 the barn is mostly vacant, in need of much needed repairs.
 Indiana Barn Foundation and Indiana Landmarks funded a study to assess its condition and rehabilitation needs.
 As the number of historic barns in Indiana shrinks, the Rudicel-Montgomery Polygonal Barn’s unusual design and heritage make it a rural landmark worth saving.

+The Rudicel-Montgomery Barn featured in the Shelbyville News on March 15, 1973.
+The newspaper incorrectly describes the barn as “round” instead of polygonal.
+The barn is also described as having been “painted recently and is in a fine state of repair.”
+Photo courtesy of the Shelbyville News.

-The Meltzer Farm will include their English barn, sawmill barn, log buildings, 1875 brick schoolhouse, and additional historic farm buildings.
+The tour will also include several barns at the Meltzer Farm, including their English barn, sawmill barn, log buildings, 1875 brick schoolhouse, and additional historic farm buildings.

 Six additional privately-owned barns will include a flower farm, a cattle farm, and two former dairy farms.